evnkm/probARC/README.md

 # probARC
-Using Probabilistic Programming for ARC Tasks
+Comparing human performance to induction for ConceptARC Tasks